Qovery/documentation/website/docs/community/reward/video-record.md

 The **Video Record** referral program rewards you when you record a video to share your knowledge using Qovery.
 More you give back to the community and more you get rewarded. [read more][urls.qovery_billing_context].

-In this page, I explain how you can earn free credits by recording videos.
+In this page, I explain how you can earn free Qovery credits by recording videos.

 <Alert type="success">